Safeguard Documentation Center

 Findings

-Runtime findings land in the unified findings view discriminated as runtime, tenant/org-scoped end to end, with the ATT&CK mapping and the correlation dimensions that fired.
+Runtime findings land in the unified findings view as runtime findings, tenant/org-scoped end to end, with the ATT&CK mapping and the correlation dimensions that fired.

 Configuration